Integrated Marketing Communications (IMC)

 IMC 390-SA Integrated Marketing Communications Strategy (1 Unit) Consumer insight and research, market segmentation, brand positioning, communication messages, and media decisions.
 Brand communications integrated with other aspects of marketing, including product strategy, pricing, and retailing.
 Case studies and writing-intensive assignments.
 Prerequisites: IMC 301-0 and IMC 302-0.

-IMC 398-0 Practicum (1 Unit) The Harley-Davidson Great Lakes Challenge provides the opportunity for the class to complete an actual project for the company in competition with a student team from Michigan State University.
-Prerequisite: IMC 303-0
+IMC 398-0 Practicum: Great Lakes Challenge (1 Unit) The Great Lakes Challenge provides the opportunity for the class to complete an actual project for the company in competition with a student team from Michigan State University.
+Each winter quarter, the instructors and client will develop and assign a new project that both student teams will complete and present.
+This total IMC project will build upon your learning from the three core courses.
+Prerequisite: IMC 303-0.

 IMC 399-0 Independent Study (1 Unit) Prerequisite: IMC 303-0.